thraxil/reticulum/configure.markdown

 that will accept new images but will still serve the ones that it has.
 This is appropriate if you've got a full disk or want to serve from a read-only data store.

+### ImageMagickConvertPath

+Reticulum grudgingly uses imagemagick's `convert` program to scale progressive JPEGs since Go's included `image/jpeg` library cannot read or write them.
+This is something that we hope to change in the future once Go's standard library fills in that void.
+In the meantime, you need to have imagemagick installed.
+Reticulum defaults to `/usr/bin/convert` as the path to the `convert` program.
+If that is not the case on your system, change the path here.

 ### Neighbors